EduApps-CDG/OpenDX/CONTRIBUTING.md

 This guide shows how to prepare your environment to contribute for OpenDX's DirectX reimplementation.

 ## Dependencies
-If you-re using Ubuntu, `./build.sh` should detect and try to install the dependencies for you, but if you want to do it manually.
-You're free to modify `build.sh` according to your distro packages.
+If you-re using Ubuntu or Arch Linux, `./build.sh` should detect and try to install the dependencies for you.
+You're free to modify `build.sh` according to your distro packages in a pull request.

+But if you want to do it manually.
 Here is the list of dependencies:
 | Dependency | Version |
 |:-|-:|
 |[`gcc`](https://packages.ubuntu.com/lunar/gcc)|`12.2.0`|